CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-Commit messages help you to remember the changes you made to a code. also ways of communication between team members
+Commit messages help other developer to know why your source code has change and why.

 ## Question 18

 Where can I look to find help with Git?

-from your Git Bash just by typing the command git help.
+you can visit git website, or on the terminal git help or git command help.